vogler75/automation-gateway/README.md

 - 1.2 Simple Polling for PLC4X Driver
 - 1.1 PLC4X Driver
 - 1.0 Initial Version
+## 1.20.3 Moved IoTDB and Neo4J to separate branches
+IoTDB and Neo4J are now in separate branches and are removed from the main branch

 ## 1.20.2 Modifed JSON Format of Kafka Logger
 Added times in ms epoch and also added the value as double and as string.
 ```